 The new studio is known as Slipped DISC and is located at 209 England Street, adjacent to the restored Ashland Movie Theater.
 It is several long blocks west of I-95 and about a block east the CSX rail line through Ashland, on which Amtrak passenger trains also run.

 Just as he did when creating the Bias Studio in Springfield, Virginia, Mr. McElroy designed and managed construction of the Slipped DISC studio facilities.
-That studio too provides space and sonic accuracy for a state-of-the-art studio, albeit a tad smaller than the one he helped establish as a partner at Bias in Springfield, VA.
+His new studio provides space and sonic accuracy as a state-of-the-art studio, albeit a tad smaller than the one he helped establish as a partner at Bias in Springfield, VA in 1980.

 TO BE REVIEWED WITH BILL AND UPDATED - Slipped DISC features use of: